mnemonic-no/act-splunk/README.md

 # act-splunk

-act-splunk is a Splunk App that adds workflow actions and external lookups towards the [ACT platform](https://github.com/mnemonic-no/act-platform).
+act-splunk is a Splunk Add-on that adds workflow actions and external lookups towards the [ACT platform](https://github.com/mnemonic-no/act-platform).

+The add-on is preconfigured to use an open, read only ACT instance with [public data](http://act-eu2.mnemonic.no).

 # Installation

-* Download the app from spunkbase
+* Download the add-on from [splunkbase](https://splunkbase.splunk.com/app/4195/).

 or